 I have seen the A's eliminated from post-season action in person three times in my life.
 In 1981, I was like "Great season.
 Let's do it again next year!"
 (We didn't).
 In 1988, I was disappointed, but still "Great season.
 Let's do it again next year!"
 (We did).
 In 2003...in 2003, I ended up doing shots with my oldest brother at the Whiskey River Saloon.
 I didn't give a damn about the next day, let alone next year.
 Last night, as the bottom of the ninth inning started, I caught myself.
 I caught myself thinking what an amazing, magical season this has been.
 I counted up all the rookies on this team, and thought "Wow.
 Next year..."

 Next year?
 Really?
 No. Not yet.
 Not tonight.
 A lady sitting many rows in front of me was spouting off about wanting pie.
 A young couple in front of me was doing an embarrassingly (yet somehow beautiful) white person's version of the Bernie Lean.
 Nothing around me was making sense.
 Then again, nothing about this season has made muchsense.
 What happened next made perfect sense.
-Well, maybe not to the people
+Well, maybe not to the people watching at home.

 But to this old guy, who has made a habit over the years of worrying way too much about this baseball team from every nook and cranny of that old, decrepit stadium that even its owner wants the hell out of...to me, everything about last night made sense.
 Wonderful, gravy-flavored, perfect sense.